Table of contents

 Data mining and text mining use ontologies and taxonomies as a reference to identify the most important concepts, people, or things in your data.

 They also help you classify information to find patterns and trends.

-Taxonomies are also helpful in organizing large amounts of unstructured data.
+Taxonomies are also helpful in organising large amounts of unstructured data.

 For example, when working with an extensive collection of journals, books, or scientific papers, you can use taxonomies to create relationships between them and make better sense of the information.

-The most common use of ontologies and taxonomies is to build a knowledge base, an organized collection of concepts, and relationships between them.
+The most common use of ontologies and taxonomies is to build a knowledge base, an organised collection of concepts, and relationships between them.

-You can then use this knowledge base to help you analyze unstructured data.
+You can then use this knowledge base to help you analyse unstructured data.

 For example, your knowledge base will allow you to identify the essential terms in discussions to understand how people talk about a particular topic.
 You can then use this information to identify your business's most relevant and vital topics.

 Using ontologies and taxonomies is vital to text mining because it helps you identify which concepts are essential in the data.

 Without a taxonomy or ontology, you would have to manually code your unstructured data and then manually map those codes back to concepts—a recipe for a lot of human error and wasted time.